lowRISC/qemu/docs/opentitan/spidevflash.md

 * `-S` specify a connection string to the remote host running the QEMU instance, _e.g._
   `tcp:localhost:8004` or `unix:/tmp/socket`.
 Mutually exclusive with `-r` and `-p`.

+* `-T` specify the maximum allowed time to successfully synchronize with the remote SPI device once the connection has been established

 * `-v` can be repeated to increase verbosity of the script, mostly for debug purpose.

+* `--log-udp` specify a UDP port on the local host to redirect log messages,

 ### Examples